Minmax Trend Filtering: Generalizations of Total Variation Denoising via a Local Minmax/Maxmin Formula: A Fact about Discrete Polynomials

 We call $b_j$ as the (discrete) polynomial vector of degree $j$ on $I.$ Define $P^{(r)}$ to be the orthogonal projection matrix on to the subspace $S^{(r)}$ of $r$th degree polynomials or more precisely, Then there exists a constant $C_r > 0$ only depending on $r$ such that

 \end{proposition}

-\begin{proof} Let the vectors $\tilde{b}_0,\dots,\tilde{b}_{r}$ be an orthogonal basis of $S^{(r)}$ obtained by performing Gram Schmidt orthogonalization on the ordered set $\{b_0,\dots,b_r\}.$ We can think of $\tilde{b}_0,\dots,\tilde{b}_{r}$ as a set of (discrete) orthogonal polynomials, infact these can be thought of as (discrete) Legendre polynomials.
+\begin{proof} It suffices to prove the statement for $m > r.$ Let the vectors $\tilde{b}_0,\dots,\tilde{b}_{r}$ be an orthogonal basis of $S^{(r)}$ obtained by performing Gram Schmidt orthogonalization on the ordered set $\{b_0,\dots,b_r\}.$ We can think of $\tilde{b}_0,\dots,\tilde{b}_{r}$ as a set of (discrete) orthogonal polynomials, infact these can be thought of as (discrete) Legendre polynomials.
 We can now write the orthogonal projection matrix $P^{(r)}$ as follows:

 Fix an $i \in [m]$ and we can write the $i$ th diagonal element of $P^{(r)}$ as

 In the above, $e_i$ is the $i$th canonical basis vector in $\R^m.$

 The following two lemmas will now finish the proof.